Now that we know there’s a spike in the error rate on the

 There’s a lot of tools here!
 Let’s see how they can help.

 At the top of the page, you can see the same three charts as before (latency, error rate, and operation rate) for the operation you’re investigating, this time with the baseline time range highlighted in blue and the regression time range in yellow.
 You can move those boxes to change the range if you need to.
-Below those charts is the same Metrics accordion where you can view the machine metrics for this operation.

 The tools we’ll use to find the source of regression start below the metrics, in the Analyze your regression section.